AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/column-settings.md"  > Improvement to Column % </a> </p> </td>
-   <td colname="col2"> <p>The “percentage of total” shown in columns was capped at 100%, even when certain scenarios lead to rows being more than 100% of the total (such as with averages). </p> <p>We now show percentages greater than 100%, to be more accurate.
+   <td colname="col2"> <p>The "percentage of total" shown in columns was capped at 100%, even when certain scenarios lead to rows being more than 100% of the total (such as with averages). </p> <p>We now show percentages greater than 100%, to be more accurate.
 We are also moving the upper bound cap to 1,000% to ensure columns can grow in width too large. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/column-settings.md#section_3DD847151DA14914888A70FC4FD7BDFB"  > Conditional Formatting enabled on Breakdowns </a> </p> </td>
-   <td colname="col2"> <p>Applying conditional formatting (colors, etc) within Freeform tables is now automatically enabled on breakdowns, unless “Custom” limits are selected. </p> </td>
+   <td colname="col2"> <p>Applying conditional formatting (colors, etc) within Freeform tables is now automatically enabled on breakdowns, unless "Custom" limits are selected. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Changes to default <a href="/help/analyze/analysis-workspace/components/calendar-date-ranges/calendar.md"  > calendar </a> view </p> </td>